qiyueliuhuo8/TSARseqNovo/README.md

 # TSQRseqNovo:

-**TSARseqNovo: A Transformer-Based Semi-Autoregressive Framework for High-Speed and Accurate De No** TSARseqNovo is a superior transformer-based method designed for high-speed and accurate de novo sequencing.
+**TSARseqNovo: A Transformer-Based Semi-Autoregressive Framework for High-Speed and Accurate De Novo Peptide Sequencing** TSARseqNovo is a superior transformer-based method designed for high-speed and accurate de novo sequencing.